A wise man once said, “Thou shan’t be caught dead with a cheap tactical backpack.”

 A tactical backpack is usually exposed to stressful environments, so it should be able to handle a lot of use and abuse.
 In determining the bag’s durability, consider the following:

 Denier is the unit of measurement used to define the thickness of individual strands of fabric.
-The higher the denier, the thicker, heavier and sturdier the material.
-On the flip side, fabrics with low denier tend to be smooth, silky and easily prone to damage.
+The higher the denier, the thicker, heavier, and sturdier the material.
+On the flip side, fabrics with low denier tend to be smooth, silky, and easily prone to damage.

-Most tactical backpacks are can easily clock in at 600-1100d, making them heftier, but stronger and more resistant to damage than ordinary rucksacks.
+Most tactical backpacks can easily clock in at 600-1100d, making them heftier, but stronger and more resistant to damage than ordinary rucksacks.

 As far as material goes, polyester (400-600d) and nylon (700-1000d+) are most commonly used to make modern tactical backpacks.

-Polyester is a synthetic fabric that’s cheap, hard-wearing and generally water-resistant.
-This material is known for being durable but lightweight, making it a popular textile choice for a lot of products, including seat belts, footwear, outdoor wear and of course, tactical backpacks.
+Polyester is a synthetic fabric that’s cheap, hard-wearing, and generally water-resistant.
+This material is known for being durable but lightweight, making it a popular textile choice for a lot of products, including seat belts, footwear, outdoor wear, and of course, tactical backpacks.

 The material is only as good as how it’s made, so make sure to check the backpack’s overall construction.
 Nitpick every detail.
 Check the type of thread they’re using (nylon is also best for this) and the quality of the stitches.
-A good tactical backpack must have reinforcements like double-stitching and bar tacks in vulnerable, high-stress areas such as the ones around the grab handles, around the straps, near MOLLE webbings and the like.
+A good tactical backpack must have reinforcements like double-stitching and bar tacks in vulnerable, high-stress areas such as the ones around the grab handles, around the straps, near MOLLE webbings, and the like.

-As far as hardware like zippers are concerned, tried-and-trusted YKK zippers are considered the standard.
+As far as hardware like zippers is concerned, tried-and-trusted YKK zippers are considered the standard.
 These robust zippers come in all shapes and sizes, are self-healing, have tabs that do not pop off, and are guaranteed to never let you down (they haven’t per our experience).
 A good tactical backpack usually sports reverse-coil zippers to prevent moisture from coming in through the zipper’s teeth, keeping your backpack water-resistant.

 Other things that you should look out for include the quality of the straps, buckles, grab handles, and inner mesh compartments.

-Weight has always been a huge factor when choosing a good backpack— tactical or otherwise.
+Weight has always been a huge factor when choosing a good backpack—tactical or otherwise.

 The average tactical backpack can easily weigh around 3.8-4 pounds.
 While this doesn’t seem like much at first glance, it can easily contribute to the total weight of the pack when combined with gear and supplies.